cghughes22/Project-2/index.md

 print("MAE LOWESS = ${:,.2f}".format(1000*mae_lowess))
 ```
 ### Random Forests on Boston Housing Prices dataset
+After applying the local regressions onto the Boston dataset and obtaining different values for the mean absolute error, I set up random forests in order to find the mean absolute error.
+After doing so, I obtained a value of $3,991.68.
+The Python code here shows how to set up random forests, and obtain the mean absolute error for the dataset.
 ```Python
 from sklearn.ensemble import RandomForestRegressor rf = RandomForestRegressor(n_estimators=1000,max_depth=3)